groupdocs-watermark/GroupDocs.Watermark-Docs/python-net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-word-processing-documents/watermarks-in-word-processing-document.md

 When adding a watermark in Microsoft Word, a shape with appropriate content is placed in section headers.
 GroupDocs.Watermark uses the same approach.
 When calling `add` on `Watermarker`, a shape is added to the document.

 ## Using properties of WordProcessingWatermarkBaseOptions
+This sample sets additional shape watermark properties such as name and alternative text when inserting it.

 Set additional options like `name` and `alternative_text` when adding a shape watermark.